climate system modeling, programming, data analysis, high-performance computing

 The stream will now turn its focus to weather, climate, and climate system modeling exploring the interactions between the ocean, atmosphere, and cryosphere systems in a changing climate.
 We will gather and analyze input data and use state-of-the-art climate system models and supercomputing clusters to answer questions about how our climate system works and will work as anthropogenic climate change evolves.

 WHY IT MATTERS

 Weather and climate impact nearly every aspect of society including transportation, food supply, renewable energy, tourism, infrastructure standards, natural resource availability, and national security.
-Clouds play an incredibly important role in weather and climate, redistributing heat and moisture throughout the atmosphere, impacting sensible temperature felt by people on the ground and the water cycle.

 The fields of atmospheric and computer science came into their own around the same time and have remained tightly linked, with advances in one pushing forward advances in the other.
-The cutting edge of atmospheric computational science utilizes principles of artificial intelligence, big data analysis, and high performance computing to harness the information contained in the ever growing collection of model output and observations.
-Developing experience in these computing and analysis skills will prepare you for careers in the ever growing field of data science, regardless of the subject matter.
+The cutting-edge of atmospheric computational science utilizes principles of artificial intelligence, big data analysis, and high-performance computing to harness the information contained in the ever-growing collection of model output and observations.
+Developing experience in these computing and analysis skills will prepare you for careers in the ever-growing field of data science, regardless of the subject matter.

 WHAT YOU LEARN

 Understand climate change and how different systems interact.

 Employ weather and climate system models to investigate research questions.

 Linux environment navigation and programming for pre and post-processing of data and model output.

 Students in this stream will learn basic principles of earth system and atmospheric science.
 They will explore topics involving climate change, polar climate, and earth system interactions.